gulpjs/sparkles/README.md

 This EE can be shared across your application, whether or not node loads multiple copies.

+Note: If you put an event handler in a file in your application, that file must be loaded in via an import somewhere in your application, even if it's not directly being used.
+Otherwise, it will not be loaded into memory.

 ```js
 var sparkles = require('sparkles')(); // make sure to call the function